ARTICLE I – NAME

 Section 2: Responsibility for Content.
 The Association shall not be responsible for statements of opinions advanced in its publications or at its meetings, or for statements by any of its members, except those authorized by the Board, or those reflecting duly-established policies of the Association.

 Section 3: Ownership and Copyright.
-Unless specified otherwise by prior contractual agreement, authors licence their contributions to publications of the Association under the Creative Commons Attribution, NonCommercial and ShareAlike License and grant IAMSLIC the right to provide online access to the publication exclusively to the IAMSLIC membership for a period of six months from the date of publication.
+Unless specified otherwise by prior contractual agreement, authors license their contributions to publications of the Association under the Creative Commons Attribution 4.0 International (CC BY 4.0) License and grant IAMSLIC the right to provide online access to the publication.

 ARTICLE XV – AFFILIATION